Skip to content

 if ee_object.bandNames().getInfo() == ["vis-red", "vis-green", "vis-blue"]:

-f"The region parameter is not specified.
-Using the default region {map_region}.
-Please specify a region if you get a blank image."
+f"region {map_region}.
+Please specify a region if you get a blank "

 )